ccpu/storybook-addon-playwright/README.md

 > Note that the method must have interactive characteristic, for example `evaluate` method can not be used with this addon because its not directly interacting with the page like above methods do.

+## Additional Page Methods

+The following custom methods has been added to the playwright page:

+- scrollSelector
+- dragDropSelector
+- takeScreenshot
+- takeScreenshotOptions

+### scrollSelector

+This method fetches an element with `selector`, and set the selector scrollLeft and scrollTop.

+### dragDropSelector

+This method fetches an element with `selector`, and move it to the position given by user.

+### takeScreenshot

+This method will take a screenshot between actions, its useful for taking a screenshot in sequence for events/actions.
+In the end the screenshots will be merged with the final screenshot.

+### takeScreenshotOptions

+The purpose of this action is to have centralized options for all screenshots.
+This action can be used in conjunction with takeScreenshot action only.
+Only one instance can be used.

 ## Testing

 Screenshots saved with the addon can also be tested with the test framework like jest. to do so configure the jest as follow: